binipringle/right-to-be-forgotten/_texts/0-outline.md

 - Rule 401 Relevance
 - Rule 402 Admissibility of Relevant Evidence
 - Rule 403 Prejudice
-- IX.
-Witness Competency
+- Rules 601 602 603 Witness Competency
-- X. Witness Impeachment
+- Rule 607 Who May Impeach a Witness
+- Extrinsic Evidence Collateral and Non Collateral
 - Bias
+- Rule 608a Reputation or Opinion Evidence to Show Witness Character for Truthfulness or Untruthfulness
 - Prior Inconsistent Statement
 - Witness Impeachment for Character for Untruthfulness
 - Witness Impeachment for Prior Convictions to Show Character for Untruthfulness